 However, not using ACES2065-1 encoded proxies during online does not necessarily break ACES ― as I will explain at the end of the post.

-Not using ACES2065-1 during online editorial is due to a couple of operational problems standing in today; if they ever cease to impede tomorrow, then rushes encoded in ACES2065-1 will be a reality on 100% of ACES projects:
+Not using ACES2065-1 during offline editorial is due to a couple of operational problems standing in today; if they ever cease to impede tomorrow, then rushes encoded in ACES2065-1 will be a reality on 100% of ACES projects:

 - If, as it’s often the case, you have to transcode your rushes because, for one or several reasons, the online editorial process cannot directly work on camera-native files (so there’d be “time” for a simultaneous conversion to ACES colorimetry), current editing software may not likely support a standardized, yet practically workable file format that also encodes ACES2065-1 codevalues.
 In fact, the de-facto standard codecs for online, ―DNxHD/R and ProRes― currently do not.